 Mar 19 2009

 Question: Do peregrines mate for life?
 How do they acquire a new mate?
 Do they fight to the death?
+Will the male defend his mate against female challengers?

 Answer: Peregrine falcons are monogamous, though exceptions do occur.
 In fact they are more loyal to the nest site than they are to their mates, especially if they’ve successfully raised young there.